 I’ll show you where I found sustenance.
 No pushiness.
 Just love.

-One beggar showing another beggar where she found food.
 When I couldn’t love myself enough to lift myself up, I crawled back to Jesus, and He said “You look hungry… come to the table!”
-Redemption is the best feast ever.
+God is my sustenance.